1jour1vin

 Wine rated (2022 guide) 95/100

-The nose is magnificent, already showing spicy, woody complexity.
+The nose is magnificent and already shows a spicy and woody complexity.
 The tannins are abundant and will need time to settle, but the fruit is opulent enough to wait.
 Very long finish.
-Made mainly from galets roulés from the Bois de la Ville, La Crau and La Nerthe vineyards, fermented and aged 80% in stainless steel, 20% in old barrels.
-All de-stemmed.
+Mainly from rolled pebbles from the Bois de la Ville, La Crau and La Nerthe vineyards, fermented and aged 80% in stainless steel and 20% in old barrels.
+All destemmed.

 Guide Hachette des vins